jenn2318/Thoughts42DayP2/README.md

 4. Future Additions

 ## 1. Concept
-Our idea with the idea of an interactive thought tank, where a user would be able to post their thoughts and not be subjected to negative feedback, which has been experienced in mainstream social media sites of today.
-While brainstorming the type of information that users would be able to store, we decided that providing busy entreprenuers, that are always on the go, with a faster way to jot down business venture thoughts or ideas within an environment that offers safe space for collaboration.
+The concept came about after brainstorming on idea of an interactive thought tank, where a user would be able to post their thoughts and not be subjected to negative or harmful feedback, which has been experienced at a rapid rate in mainstream social media sites today.
+While brainstorming the type of information that users would be able to store, we decided that providing busy entreprenuers, that are always on the go, with a faster way to jot down business venture thoughts or ideas within an environment that offers a safe space for collaboration would be a great way to bring a resolution to this massive problem.

 ## 2. Intial Planning